pearfalse/roxtract/README.md

 ## As a Rust library

 Roxtract is ready to use as a library.
 There is only one feature flag, `crc`, which is on by default.
-Removing this will prevent eager CRC32 calculations on ROM load, but will also prevent matching a loded ROM against known RISC OS versions.
+Removing this will prevent eager CRC32 calculations on ROM load, but will also prevent matching a loaded ROM against known RISC OS versions.

 ## As a standalone app